wag/SublimeLastModifiedIndicator/README.md

 ## Settings

-The plugin can be configured by editing the file: `LastModifiedIndicator/LastModifiedIndicator.sublime-settings`
+The plugin can be configured by editing either the file `LastModifiedIndicator/LastModifiedIndicator.sublime-settings` or `Preferences.sublime-settings` (Preferences -> Settings - User).

       // enable (true) or disable (false) the plugin "last_modified_indicator": true,